By Deepak Singh, MD-IT Strategy & Chief Enterprise Architect, Cushman & Wakefield

 Another challenge could be managing regulations and risk.
 Regulation and risk inhibit innovation in an organization.
 IT is more skeptical about trying new technologies than business.
 Business leaders hear about technology ideas from their customers, trade shows and vendors than their own IT function.
 This is something core that EA can do to demonstrate business value (through innovation, technology insights, white papers, etc.)

 For an EA organization to be truly successful in delivering business outcome and value, they must begin from understanding business strategy, business perspectives and go further to define business opportunities (and problems/issues).
-For example, a business strategy can be to a) grow a business, b) focus
+For example, a business strategy can be toa) grow a business b) focus on customer first (customer centricity)

 Let’s start with customers (tying it to customer centric business strategy and imperatives–what business must do to enable the strategy)–A key question to ask would be “What could ‘wow’ the customers?”
 Would it be high quality of service, or low cost of products, or transparency of processes, or collaboration?
 The list goes on and on.
 EA’s need to internalize this by connecting with customers (of the company).
 Now this is just from a customer’s perspective.
 A customer may simply want to understand transparency of their services where they want to be involved in all of services lifecycle (implication digitalization of business process).
 We can similarly look at other perspectives like an organization, people or simply technology.